-The gorgeous contrast between the red sandstone and green trees, the majesty of the 2,000 foot canyon walls, or the opportunity to go on a on real adventure hike without without having to be an adventure hiker.
+The gorgeous contrast between the red sandstone and green trees, the majesty of the 2,000-foot canyon walls, or the opportunity to go on a real adventure hike without having to be an adventure hiker.
 Zion National Park has all this to offer and more- you just need to know how to make it happen for yourself.

 - The best hikes